-Solar Chimney for a Room HVAC, CFD Simulation
+Solar Chimney for a Room HVAC, ANSYS Fluent CFD Simulation Training

-The problem is simulating the HVAC inside the room considering a solar chimney.
+The problem is simulating the HVAC inside the room using a solar chimney.

 There are some free products to check the service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.